fairfieldhannah/portfolio/finalproject2.md

 5. If this information portrayed your local area, how would you react?

 ### User research: findings
-The student has documented the findings from the interviews, including specific insights and observations, key quotes and other learnings.
-The student has identified what changes they plan on implementing based on the feedback to address any issues raised in the user research.
-Student has completed at least three interviews.
-The interviewees are broadly described (e.g. student, 20's), but all PII and any sensitive information has been removed.
 **a.** I interviewed the following three people:
 1.
 2.
 3.
-**b.** The findings of my interview are:
+**b.** The findings of my interview are: including specific insights and observations, key quotes and other learnings.

-**c.** changes you plan on implementing to your visualizations next week to address the issues identified.
+**c.** changes you plan on implementing to your visualizations next week to address the issues identified. (address any issues raised in the user research.)